 Bondic Plastic Welder

 With bondic, ‘what a client sees is what they get.’
 It is easy to use, and you should always remember to have it as a mandatory tool in your toolbox.

-It is a product that originated in Germany and has a fascinating founding story.
-A German dentist, Dr. Thomas Offerman got curious when one of his patients requested to carry home some dental bonding material and ultraviolet light which he later discovered the patient used to fix microchip wires on his microscope.
+Bondic is a product that originated in Germany and has a fascinating founding story.
+A German dentist, Dr. Thomas Offerman got curious when one of his patients requested to carry home some dental bonding material and ultraviolet light which he later discovered the patient has been using to fix microchip wires on his microscope.

 Three years later, after thorough research and testing, bondic plastic welder was created.
 It was so good that not long after its launch, it won the Retailers Choice Award for being the most ground-breaking new creation in the market.